lwa-project/ng_digital_processor/doc/notes.md

     splitting scheme where the SNAP2s are in 192.168.40.0/24, one NIC is on 192.168.40.0/25, and the the other is on 192.168.40.128/25.
 I initially tried to do this with DHCP but that was a no-go.
     The configuration on the servers is now static and controlled by `netplan`.
+ 2. **`bifrost.map` Cache** - There was a problem with having the `bifrost.map` cache stored in `~/.bifrost` because of NFS file locking problems.
+There wasn't always a deadlock but it happened often enough that I moved the map cache to `/opt/.bifrost` inside the Bifrost code.

 ## Problems and Open Questions
 See https://github.com/lwa-project/ng_digital_processor/issues